 Another Hadith says “They then went to the Prophet (peace_be_upon_him) and reported it(His running while stoning) to him.
 He said: Why did you not leave him alone.
 Perhaps he might have repented and been forgiven by Allah.(Abu Dawud Book #38, Hadith #4405 Authenticated by Shaykh Al Bani, al-Hafiz Ibne Hajar Asqalani, al-Hakim,Dahabee see detail in the book “Erwa al Ghulail hadith no: 2322 Vol 7 page 358).

-Imam Ash Shafiee and Ahmad and Others says that If he is agreeing that he did zina(after marriage) and if he is running while stoning, immediately he should be left alone..., Malik says in one of the narration that he should not be left alone and should be killed, Imam Ash Shafiee made the evidence from the narration of Sunan Abu Dawood where Prophet peace be uponhim said "Why did you not leave him alone until Allah look into him " and the narrations ""Why did you not leave him alone.
-Perhaps he might have repented and been forgiven by Allah"[Sharah an Nawawy, Book of Hudood Chapter on HE WHO CONFESSES HIS GUILT OF ADULTERY]
+Imam Ash Shafiee, Imam Ahmad and Others says: If he agreed that he did zina(after marriage) and if he is running while stoning, he should be left alone and if he says I did not do zina then he should be left otherwise he will be stoned.
+Malik says in one of the narration that he should not be left alone and should be killed, Imam Ash Shafiee and those who agreed with him made the evidence from the narration of Sunan Abu Dawood where Prophet peace be uponhim said “Why did you not leave him alone until Allah look into him ” and the narrations “”Why did you not leave him alone.
+Perhaps he might have repented and been forgiven by Allah”[Sharah an Nawawy, Book of Hudood Chapter on HE WHO CONFESSES HIS GUILT OF ADULTERY]

 It may be understood from this case – the case of Maa’iz when he confessed to having committed zina – that it is mustahabb for the one who falls into a similar sin to repent to Allaah and conceal his sin and not mention it to anyone, as Abu Bakr and ‘Umar said to Maa’iz.
 Whoever discovers anything of that nature should conceal it according to what we have mentioned; he should not expose it or refer the matter to the ruler, as the Prophet (peace and blessings of Allaah be upon him) said in this story: “If you had concealed it with your garment it would have been better for you.”
 Hence al-Shaafa’i (may Allaah be pleased with him) said: “If a person commits a sin and Allaah conceals it for him, I prefer for him to conceal it too and to repent,” and he quoted as evidence the story of Maa’iz with Abu Bakr and ‘Umar.[Fath al-Baari, 12/124, 125]